Demo mode · boardroom-ready walkthrough

 What Sirrus found that helped overturn

-• The authorization trace covered the same episode and treatment dates, eliminating the hidden risk that this was actually an auth mismatch disguised as a clinical denial.
+• The authorization trace covered the same episode and treatment dates, eliminating the risk that this was an authorization mismatch disguised as a clinical denial.

-• The inverse plan and DVH package showed organs-at-risk sparing that a conventional or 3D technique could not support at the prescribed dose and fractionation.
+• The inverse plan and DVH package documented organs-at-risk sparing that a conventional or 3D technique could not achieve at the prescribed dose and fractionation — directly addressing the standard IMRT medical necessity threshold.

-• Claim lines, units, and dates of service reconciled to the treatment course, which removed duplicate, bundling, and billing-variance explanations before release.
+• Claim lines, units, CPT codes, and dates of service reconciled to the treatment course with no duplicate, bundling, or billing-variance issues identified before release.

 AI appeal workspace